toringe/multi-pass/README.md

 NB!
 On idle servers, especially virtual ones, it may take considerable time to get enough entropy for the GPG key generation to complete.
 If this is the case, you may want to read the section "[Quick fix to increase entropy][3]" at the end of this document.
 Don't terminate the key generation, just open a new terminal and follow the quick fix steps.

 Before any more users are added, you should populate the password-store with at least one entry.
-A new password can easily be generate:
+A new password can easily be generated:

     pass generate <hostname> <num>